stephenrkell/liballocs/README.md

 * when code does need to be recompiled, the toolchain is a bit slow
 * it is a little fragile to churn (e.g. glibc or
    Linux kernel changes can break it)
-* reflection is only as good as the available debugging information (or other ground-truth metadata) So, for example, if you want to find out where all the pointers are on your stack, you need the compiler's help -- and today's compilers only keep a very partial record of this Similarly, if you want to reflect on C preprocessor macros, you'll need some source of that metadata, which standard debuginfo builds usually omit
+* reflection is only as good as the available debugging information (or other ground-truth metadata).
+   So, for example, if you want to find out where all the pointers are on your stack, you need the compiler's help -- and today's compilers only keep a very partial record of this.
+  Similarly, if you want to reflect on C preprocessor macros, you'll need some source of that metadata, which standard debuginfo builds usually omit.

 To build this software on a Debian-based GNU/Linux distribution, please see the buildtest/ directory.
 This has a number of